NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 Are you more of a strategic visionary or more of a tactical operator?

 Similarly, the x-axis of this matrix acknowledges that founder-types change as the company scales and changes.
-To put it simply, the needs of an early-stage company vary drastically from the needs of a late-stage company, and it’s common…even necessary…for founders to change as the needs of his or her company changes.
+To put it simply, the needs of an early-stage company vary drastically from the needs of a late-stage company, and it’s common…even necessary…for founders to change as the needs of their company change.

 So where is your business, today?
 Early-stage?
 Late-stage?
 Somewhere in the middle?